PICP.Secretariat@police.govt.nz or Call: +64 (04) 470 7346

 Executive Support

 Mary has been in the PICP Secretariat since June 2022.
-In her 15 years with Police Mary has worked for a number of groups including the Police National Dive Squad, Response and Operations and the National Prevention Centre.
+Since joining Police in 2009, Mary has worked for a number of groups including the Police National Dive Squad, Response and Operations and the National Prevention Centre.
 She has also assisted with the Police logistical response to a number of major operations including the Christchurch Mosque shootings and the Whakaari / White Island disaster.
 Mary holds a Bachelor of Commerce and Administration degree from Victoria University and in her spare time is a keen runner and sports fan.

 Enoka Feterika